-The Company prepares the parent company only financial statements based on the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
-According to the provisions of Article 21, the profit or loss during the period and other comprehensive income presented in parent company only financial reports shall be the same as the allocations of profit or loss during the period and of other comprehensive income attributable to owners of the parent presented in the financial reports prepared on a consolidated basis, and the owners' equity presented in the parent company only financial reports shall be the same as the equity attributable to owners of the parent presented in the financial reports prepared on a consolidated basis.
-Therefore, the investment of subsidiaries is expressed as "investment using the equity method" and adjusted for necessary evaluation.
+The Company prepares parent company only financial reports based on the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+According to provisions of Article 21, the profit or loss during the period and other comprehensive income presented in parent company only financial reports shall be the same as the allocations of profit or loss during the period and other comprehensive income attributable to owners of the parent presented in the financial reports prepared on a consolidated basis, and the owners' equity attributable to owners of the parent presented in financial reports prepared on a consolidated basis.
+Therefore, the investments of subsidiaries are expressed as "investment using the equity method" and adjusted for necessary evaluation.

 The parent company only financial statements have been prepared on a historical cost basis, except for financial instruments that have been measured at fair value.
-The parent company only financial statements are expressed in thousands of New Taiwan Dollars ("NT\$") unless otherwise stated.
+The parent company only financial statements are express in thousands of New Taiwan Dollars ("NTD") unless otherwise specified.